Turfjs/turf/packages/turf-buffer/README.md

 ## buffer

 Calculates a buffer for input features for a given radius.
-Units supported are miles, kilometers, and degrees.
+Units supported are:

+*   centimeters or centimetres
+*   degrees
+*   feet
+*   inches
+*   kilometers or kilometres
+*   meters, metres
+*   miles
+*   millimeters, millimetres
+*   nauticalmiles
+*   radians
+*   yards

 When using a negative radius, the resulting geometry may be invalid if it's too small compared to the radius magnitude.
 If the input is a